 -hnt Generate hnt (HINT) version of document using hilatex.
-(And turn off dvi, postscript, and pdf modes.)
+(And turn off any incompatible requests.)

 -jobname=STRING

 Set the basename of output files(s) to STRING, instead of the default, which is the basename of the specified TeX file.
 (At present, STRING should not contain spaces.)